scikit-tda/DREiMac/paper/paper.md

 **Sparse algorithms.**
 All of DREiMac's coordinates are sparse, meaning that persistent cohomology computations are carried on a simplicial complex built on a small sample of the full point cloud.
-This gives a significant speedup, since the persistent cohomology computation is the most computationally intensive part of the algorithm.
+This gives a significant speedup when compared to algorithms which used a simplicial complex built on the entire dataset, since the persistent cohomology computation is the most computationally intensive part of the algorithm.
+For a precise description of the notion of sparseness, see the papers that develop the algorithms DREiMac implements [@circular-coords],
+[@projective-coords],
+[@lens-coords],
+[@toroidal-coords].

-**Significant improvements to the circular coordinates algorithm.**
+**Improvements to the circular coordinates algorithm.**
+DREiMac implements two new functionalities addressing two issues that can arise when finding circular coordinates for data.

 The circular coordinates algorithm turns a cohomology class with coefficients in $\mathbb{Z}$ into a map into the circle.
 However, since persistent cohomology is computed with coefficients in a field, the cohomology class is obtained by lifting a cohomology class with coefficients in $\mathbb{Z}/q\mathbb{Z}$, with $q$ a prime.
 This lift can fail to be a cocycle, resulting in discontinuous coordinates, which are arguably not meaningful; see Figure \ref{figure:fix-cocycle}.